Improving Customer Service Chatbots with Attention-based Transfer Learning: Results and Implementation

-It was observed during the Temi implementation that, even when an await command is used, text-to-speech is not awaited upon until completion.
+It was observed during the Temi implementation that, even when an await command is used, text-to-speech is not awaited until completion.
 This causes only the final speech command to be executed if there are multiple.
 Exploration discovered that this was due to a finished signal being sent upon communication of the command from a computer to the robotic device.
-In order to remedy this issue, the speed at which Temi speaks was measured in Table \ref{tab:temi-wpm-table}, where an average speaking speed of 152.88 words per minute was found.
-This provided a pointer to a sleep command parameter so the text-to-speech was properly awaited, simply calculated as $wait_{sec} =\frac{words}{WPM}\times60$.
+To remedy this problem, the speed at which Temi speaks was measured in Table \ref{tab:temi-wpm-table}, where an average speaking speed of 152.88 words per minute was found.
+This provided a pointer to a sleep command parameter, so the text-to-speech transition was properly expected, simply calculated as $wait_{sec} =\frac{words}{WPM}\times60$.
 Although the average is used, future work should concern further exploration of synthetic speech speed.

 This problem did not occur during the implementation on the Pepper robot, although other issues were observed.
-The issues were twofold, i) native speech recognition on the Softbank robots is limited to the recognition of keywords rather than speech-to-text, and ii) NAOqi is only available as a Python 2.7 implementation, and direct conversion to Python 3.x is not possible.
+The issues were twofold; i) native speech recognition on the Softbank robots is limited to the recognition of keywords rather than speech-to-text, and ii) NAOqi is only available as a Python 2.7 implementation, and direct conversion to Python 3.x is not possible.
 Two solutions are proposed in the strategy detailed in Figure \ref{fig:naoqi-diagram}; speech recognition must instead be performed on the server side with text being processed and responses passed to the robot, and a bridge is instantiated to communicate between Python versions.
 TensorFlow is used to produce a prediction on the input data in Python 3.x (3.7 for this study), then operating in Python 2.7 to connect to the robot over a network and send the command across.